baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/index.md

 Initial goal is to have fun discovering some of most notorious modern data tools, with a typical use-case: analyze your orders and customers.

-The BI platform pipeline that we will create is similar to this schema, whith dashboards as outputs:
+The BI platform pipeline that we will create is similar to this schema, with dashboards as outputs:

 ![first BI platform](img/dbt-postgresql-metabase.png)